-5.15 DRIVEWAYS
+5.14 DRIVEWAYS

+Driveway locations are shown on the Lot Information Plan and must be built in the approved locations.
 Driveways must not exceed the width of the garage, but may taper as they approach the street.
 Desirable driveway slopes are between 3% and 7%.
 Acceptable driveway finishes include: